vderyagin/hashes/Readme.md

 # Hashes #

-Calculate different hashes for file at the same time.
+Calculate values of different hash functions for some piece of data at the same time.
 Rather efficient, as input is read only once.

 ## Installation ##